Shubhamjh4/PDF_Q-A_Chatbot/README.md

-# 📄 PDF Q&A Chatbot — GenAI RAG Project
+# 📄 PDF Q&A Chatbot: GenAI RAG Project

 A step-by-step **Retrieval Augmented Generation (RAG)** chatbot that lets you upload any PDF and ask questions about it.
 Built with **Groq + LangChain + ChromaDB + Streamlit**.